Outboard Marine Corporation

 Due to its large size, the U.S. Environmental Protection Agency has divided the site into four cleanup parcels: Waukegan Harbor, the WCP site, the three polychlorinated biphenyl (PCB) contaminated soil containment cells, and OMC Plant 2.

 OMC first cleaned up Waukegan Harbor in 1992 by dredging PCB-contaminated sediment.
 However, EPA determined in 2009 that more dredging was needed to remove residual PCB contamination to fully clean the harbor.
-EPA plans to hydraulically dredge sediment with residual contamination from the harbor and pump it to the OMC Plant 2 property for storage.
+In July 2013, EPA completed hydraulic dredging sediment with residual contamination from the harbor and pumped it to the OMC Plant 2 property for storage in a consolidation facility.

 Former Waukegan Manufactured Gas and Coke Plant

 The ground-water cleanup at the WCP site consists of two phases, one active and one passive.
 In fall 2008, the active phase began with construction of a groundwater treatment plant (in a building on the OMC Plant 2 property) to clean contaminated groundwater pumped from beneath the WCP site.
 Treatment occurred in innovative aerobic (oxygen-loving) bacterial reactors in which the organic chemical contaminants served as food for the bacteria.
 “Digested” water was then filtered and pumped back into the ground beneath the WCP site.
-The active groundwater cleanup was completed in September 2011 and all machinery has since been dismantled.
+The active groundwater cleanup was completed in September 2011.

 PCB Containment Cells